Random Access for LEO Satellite Communication Systems via Deep Learning: Proposed Random Access Framework

+This challenge motivates leveraging additional observations beyond a single correlation trace.
 Fortunately, LEO satellites employ multi-antenna systems~\cite{COMST23_LEOMIMO}, which provide multiple observations of the transmitted preambles.
 In terrestrial networks, the correlation values obtained from multiple antennas or ports are typically averaged for threshold-based detection~\cite{Book_RABO}.
 Similarly, existing deep learning-based schemes have also used the averaged correlation values as input data~\cite{TWC21_DLRA,TWC23_DLDouble}.
 Averaging enables receive antenna diversity but at the cost of reduced input dimensionality, which hinders full utilization of the original signal information.
 To fully exploit the information contained within preamble signals received across multiple antennas, we use the correlation values from each antenna as input data for the classifier.
 This preserves the spatial and temporal diversity in the received signals, providing the classifier with richer information for more accurate collision detection.